RabbyHub/Rabby/docs/background.md

 the other data like `preference`, `chain`... will store directly in the local storage.

+**⚠️ Security Warning:** Private keys and mnemonics are extremely sensitive.
+Exposing them will result in permanent loss of all funds in the associated wallet.
+Always handle this data with extreme caution and never expose it in logs, error messages, or external communications.

 ## Provider Handle Flow

 when message received from `runtime.onConnect`, it will be send to _rpcFlow.ts_.